kdudka/aegis/README.md

   "components": [
     "libcurl"
   ],
-  "explanation": "This vulnerability exhibits characteristics of both CWE-190 (Integer Overflow) and CWE-119 (Buffer Overflow).
-The primary weakness is CWE-190 (Integer Overflow) which leads to a buffer overflow condition.
-The vulnerability occurs when libcurl processes gzip-compressed HTTP responses using an older version of zlib (1.2.0.3 or older).
-The integer overflow in the decompression process subsequently causes a buffer overflow, making this a classic example of an integer overflow leading to a buffer overflow vulnerability.
-The integer overflow is the root cause that enables the buffer overflow condition.",
+  "explanation": "Based on the CVE description and title, this vulnerability involves multiple related weaknesses:\n\n1.
+CWE-190 (Integer Overflow): The primary trigger is an integer overflow condition in zlib when processing gzip-compressed HTTP responses.\n\n2.
+CWE-119 (Buffer Overflow): The integer overflow leads to a buffer overflow condition in libcurl during decompression.\n\nThe vulnerability chain is clear: an attacker can trigger an integer overflow in older versions of zlib (1.2.0.3 or earlier) when libcurl performs automatic gzip decompression, which then results in a buffer overflow.
+The integer overflow serves as the initial weakness that leads to the buffer overflow condition.\n\nThe high confidence score (0.95) is based on the explicit description of both the integer overflow and buffer overflow conditions in the CVE details, along with the clear explanation of the vulnerability chain.",
   "confidence": 0.95,
-  "impact": "CWE-190"
+  "cwe": [
+    "CWE-190",
+    "CWE-119"
+  ]
 }
 ```